0359xiaodong/Admob-CustomEvents/README.md

 NB you'll need to create your own au.com.xandar.admob.MyAdmobConfig class

-/**
- * Not to be committed as everyone needs to provide their own and this project has been made public.
+// Do not commit this class as everyone needs to provide their own and this project has been made public. public class MyAdmobConfig {
- */
-public class MyAdmobConfig {

     // My CustomEvents-Test mediation Id